 Biological: It is likely that the biological effects of the different Sub-alternatives would be very similar.
-However, if alternatives which limit the number of participants also result in a reduction in the amount of gear deployed and golden tilefish landed, it is possible the biological benefits would be greater for alternatives that restrict the greater number of participants.
-Sub-alternative 2d (Preferred) would result in the greatest number (39) of hook and line endorsements among the Sub-alternative 2d could be less than the other alternatives considered.
+However, if alternatives that limit the number of participants also result in a reduction in the amount of gear deployed and golden tilefish landed, it is possible the biological benefits would be greater for alternatives that restrict the greater number of participants.
+Sub-alternative 2d (Preferred) would result in the greatest number (39) of hook and line endorsements among the Sub-alternatives considered.
+Therefore, the biological benefits of Preferred Sub-alternative 2d could be less than the other alternatives considered.

 Economic: The benefit of a smaller numbers of endorsements is an expectation of higher average profits per endorsement holder.
-Therefore, it can be expected that the highest average profits per hook and line endorsement holder would occur under Sub-alternatives 2b and 2c and the lowest under Preferred Sub-alternative 2d (Table S-1).
+Therefore, it can be expected that the highest average profits per hook and line endorsement holder would occur under Subalternatives 2b and 2c and the lowest under Preferred Sub-alternative 2d (Table 1).